How to Make your Angular Responsive Web App Design?

 How to make Angular responsive?
 There are a couple of ways, like using CSS media queries, Angular Flex Layout, responsive CSS libraries like Angular Material Design, and more, to make your Angular project mobile-friendly.
 In this ultimate Angular responsive guide, we will dive deeper into the various methods of improving Angular responsiveness and discuss some Angular best practices you should follow.

-Benefits of Responsive Angular – Why focus on Angular Responsive Design?
+Benefits of Responsive Angular – Why Focus on Angular Responsive Design?

 Before diving into how to make Angular application responsive, we should understand why it is important.
 When we say responsive design in Angular, you want your website or web app to work and look well on various devices, such as desktops, laptops, mobile phones, tablets, and more.
 This way, your target audience can view and interact with your project on any device without interruptions or limitations.
 Responsive design is a crucial aspect of modern website development and comes with many benefits, such as: